Updated: June 6, 2025

 We need to get everyone on the same page.

-You need something much more specific if you want to solve the problem.
+You need to drill down to specifics if you want to solve the problem.

 For example, why are we getting too many complaints?
-The solution will be completely different if the root cause is a defective product versus surly employees.
+The solution will be completely different if the root cause is a defective product versus unfriendly employees.

-The Five Whys technique works by asking the question "Why," until you get to the real root of the issue.
-The average is thought to be five times, hence the name "Five Whys."
+The Five Whys technique works by asking the question "Why," until you get to the root of the issue.
+It usually takes asking “Why?” about five times, hence the name "Five Whys."

 Here's how I used this technique to help the customer service leader diagnose why new hires were struggling to do their jobs: